 Powerful antioxidants, vitamins, minerals, and purification qualities exist in abundance in many of your favorite foods.
 And I’m willing to bet that some of your most crave-worthy treats are on the list!

-Let’s take a look at some of my most loved foods, both because they’re delicious, but also because I know they nourish my skin in the best possible way.
+Let’s take a look at some of my most loved foods – they’re delicious, and I know they nourish my skin in the best possible way.

 Foods Your Skin (& Taste Buds) Will Love